How to prepare your organization for the new Whistleblowing legislation

 What do organizations need to do to adapt to the new directive?

 All organizations that have 50 or more employees at the beginning of each calendar year are obliged to provide an internal channel for reporting suspected irregularities.
-For companies with 250 or more employees, this requirement comes into effect on July 17, 2022.
-Companies with 50 to 249 employees have to provide an internal channel no later than December 23, 2023.
+For private companies with 250 or more employees, and public companies with 50 or more employees, this requirement came into effect on July 17, 2022.
+Companies in the private sector with 50 to 249 employees have to provide an internal channel and comply with the requirements no later than December 17, 2023.

 Whom can organizations appoint as their case handler?

-What is important to think of as an organization operating in several EU countries?
+What should an organization operating in several EU countries consider?

 If your operation stretches across several EU countries it is important to look into and stay up to date with the local legislation.
 All EU Member States are required to implement the new directive but the actual legislation can look different in different countries.